First-Year Student Orientation

 Learn more about life as a Wilkes student, including residence life and housing, dining options and student clubs.

-Learn about Life at Wikes
+Learn about Life at Wilkes

 Our Programs